• Pay My Bill

 5 Common Misconceptions Exposed

 Uterine fibroids are benign growths, developed from muscle tissue, found in and on the uterus.
-They are typically found in women in their 30s and 40s, before menopause, but can occur at any age.
+Usually found in women in their 30s and 40s, before menopause, but can occur at any age.
 Although fibroids are very common, much is left unknown about their cause and people often have misconceptions regarding them.
 In this blog, we will expose some of these misconceptions and spread some light on uterine fibroids and what you need to know.

 1. MISCONCEPTION: FIBROIDS ARE CANCEROUS